zwang695/alexa-skills-list/skills/B01DBYQM1C/README.md

 * *Alexa tell drink master to start circle of death*

 * *Alexa tell drink master to draw a card*

+**UPDATED August 2016
+DrinkMaster no longer has short term memory!
+With this update, you now have up to 10 minutes to tell Alexa to have DrinkMaster advance the game.

+To use this feature try the following sample utterances after the skill turns off:
+Example: "Alexa tell DrinkMaster to advance the game"
+Example: "Alexa tell DrinkMaster to draw the next card" **

 Due to suggestive content, this Skill is not appropriate for all ages.
 For Mature Audiences Only.